Skip to main content

 SafeWork NSW also issues improvement notices (requiring specific corrective action within a timeframe) and prohibition notices (stopping dangerous work immediately).
 Prohibition notices on an active construction site bring all work to a halt.

-Q5: Is there a history of disputes or court actions?
+Check 4 of 8: Is there a history of disputes or court actions?

 Why does this matter to you?